kyma-project/kyma/docs/kyma/04-12-back-up-kyma.md

 title: Back up Kyma
 type: Installation
 ---
-The user load on a Kyma cluster typically consists of various Kubernetes objects and volumes.
-Kyma relies on the managed Kubernetes cluster for periodic backups of the Kubernetes objects.
-That's why it does not require any manual setup to perform backups.
+The user load on a Kyma cluster consists of Kubernetes [objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) and [volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
+Kyma relies on the managed Kubernetes cluster for periodic backups of Kubernetes objects, so you don't have to perform any manual steps.

-For example, Gardener uses `etcd` as the Kubernetes' backing store for all cluster data.
-This means all Kubernetes objects are stored on `etcd`.
-Gardener uses periodic jobs to take major and minor snapshots of the `etcd` database.
-A major snapshot including all the resources takes place every day, and each minor snapshot including only the changes takes place every five minutes.
-In case the `etcd` database experiences any problems, Gardener automatically restores the Kubernetes cluster using the latest snapshot.
+For example, Gardener uses etcd as the Kubernetes backing store for all cluster data.
+Gardener runs periodic jobs to take major and minor snapshots of the etcd database to include Kubernetes objects in the backup.
+A major snapshot including all the resources happens evert day, and  minor snapshot, including only the changes, happens every five minutes.
+If the etcd database experiences any problems, Gardener automatically restores the Kubernetes cluster using the latest snapshot.

-However, volumes are typically not a part of these backups.
-That's why it is recommended to take periodic backups of your volumes.
-You can do this using the VolumeSnapshot Kubernetes API resource.
-Read the following sections to learn how to use it.
+>**NOTE:** Kubernetes volumes are typically not a part of backups.
+That's why you should take periodic backups of your volumes using the VolumeSnapshot API resource.

 ## On-demand volume snapshots

-Kubernetes provides an API resource called VolumeSnapshot that you can use to take the snapshot of a volume on Kubernetes.
-You can then use the snapshot either to provision a new volume (pre-populated with the snapshot data) or to restore the existing volume to a previous state (represented by the snapshot).
+Kubernetes provides VolumeSnapshot API resource that you can use to create a snapshot of a Kubernetes volume.
+You can use the snapshot to provision a new volume pre-populated with the snapshot data or to restore the existing volume to the state represented by the snapshot.

-Volume snapshot support is only available for [CSI drivers](https://kubernetes-csi.github.io/docs/), however, not all CSI drivers support it.
-You can find a list of all the drivers [here](https://kubernetes-csi.github.io/docs/drivers.html).
+Volume snapshots are only supported by [Container Storage Interface (CSI) drivers](https://kubernetes-csi.github.io/docs/), but not all CSI drivers support it.
+For more details, see the [list of all available drivers](https://kubernetes-csi.github.io/docs/drivers.html).

-Follow this [tutorial](/root/kyma#tutorials-create-on-demand-volume-snapshots) to create on-demand volume snapshots for different providers.
+Follow this [tutorial](/root/kyma#tutorials-create-on-demand-volume-snapshots) to create on-demand volume snapshots for various providers.

 ## Periodic job for volume snapshots

-Users can create a CronJob to take snapshots of PersistentVolumes periodically.

-Have a look at a sample CronJob with the required Service Account and roles:
+You can create a CronJob to take periodic snapshots of PersistentVolumes.
+See a sample CronJob definition which includes the required ServiceAccount and roles:

 ```yaml
 ---